Tithes & Alms

 -

-He fulfilled the prophecies concerning him regarding his death and resurrection yet he did not destroy the commandments of the law nor prophets by offering himself as a sacrifice.
+He fulfilled the prophecies concerning him regarding his death and resurrection yet he did not destroy the commandments of the law nor the prophets by offering himself as a sacrifice.

 Mat 5:17